-Greenlawn Shopping Plaza; and a new Westy's Self-Storage facility in Huntington Station.
+Nationally recognized businesses attracted to Huntington include Chick-Fil-A, developed as a pad site within the existing Target parking lot, Whole Foods Market, the first QuickChek now open in Commack, and three (3) new Starbucks locations at the recently opened LA Fitness site in Huntington Station, on Jericho Turnpike, and under construction at the Greenlawn Shopping Plaza.
 Melville Mall along Route 110 has new retail pad sites under construction, and Trader Joe's in Commack recently invested in a move to a newly-renovated site nearby to increase square footage and parking availability.
+The shopping center south of the Walt Whitman Mall received a significant facelift and several new tenants.
 Consumer expenditures per capita by Huntington households are among the highest in the nation and will continue to fuel the commercial redevelopment and expansion for the foreseeable future.
 In addition, there has been an increasing trend with numerous projects underway for mixed use construction within downtown Huntington Village.

 Healthcare and the medical industry have also been undergoing significant growth in the Town, as shown by Mt.
 Sinai Doctors Long Island recently completing a new state-of-the-art 80,000 square foot medical office complex located at 5 Cuba Hill Road in Greenlawn.
-Another medical building recently received site plan approval in Huntington Station along Route 110, and one is under construction at the corner of Park Avenue and Route 25A.
+Another medical building recently received site plan approval in Huntington Station along Route 110, and a newly constructed Northwell Health building at the corner of Park Avenue and Route 25A.
 There is also a proposal under review from Huntington Hospital for expansion to increase office space and provide for future medical use.

-The Town of Huntington expects to receive benefits from two major capital projects underway by the LIRR.
-One is the East Side Access project, which will allow LIRR trains direct access to Grand Central Station in Manhattan for the first time.
+The Town of Huntington expects to receive benefits from two major capital projects recently completed by the LIRR.
+One is the East Side Access project, which allows LIRR trains direct access to Grand Central Station in Manhattan for the first time.
 This will reduce the time and the hassle to reach many employment centers on the east side of Manhattan, such as the United Nations complex.
-The other project is the Third Track project, which will add a third railroad track between Floral Park and Hicksville, allowing for both additional trains to New York City for the conventional commute (which will also support the East Side Access project), and will make it easier for reverse commutes from the city to the Town of Huntington.
+The other project is the Third Track project, which has added a third railroad track on the Main Line between Floral Park and Hicksville, allowing for both additional trains to New York City for the conventional commute (which will also support the East Side Access project), and will make it easier for reverse commutes from the city to the Town of Huntington.
 Additional railroad capacity will be combined with two other local transit projects in the planning stages, the reopening of Republic Station on the LIRR's Ronkonkoma line and a bus rapid transit (BRT) system planned for the Route 110 corridor.
 Both of these projects are designed to serve the businesses and employees in the Melville Employment Center area, an area currently with limited transit options.
-The BRT service would also connect the LIRR Ronkonkoma line with the LIRR Babylon line at the Amityville station, providing the only express connection between the two railroad lines east of the Jamaica station, and allowing both railroad lines to provide a connection to Melville.
+The BRT service would also connect the LIRR Ronkonkoma line with the LIRR Babylon line at the Amityville station, providing the only express connection to Melville.
 Connection to the LIRR Port Jefferson line at Huntington station is already provided by Suffolk County Bus.